SATICSE/saticse.github.io/_posts/2020-04-05-quantum-computation.markdown

 ### Quantum Error Correction

-Quantum error correction emerges from several groups around the world, including IBM.
+Quantum error correction emerges from several groups around the world.
 The theory shows that it’s possible to use a subtle redundancy to protect against environmental noise, making the physical realization of quantum computing significantly more tenable.

 ### DiVincenzo Criteria

-IBM researcher David DiVincenzo outlines five minimal requirements for creating a quantum computer: (1) a well-defined scalable qubit array; (2) an ability to initialize the state of the qubits to a simple fiducial state; (3) a “universal” set of quantum gates; (4) long coherence times, much longer than the gate-operation time; (5) single-qubit measurement.
+Researcher David DiVincenzo outlines five minimal requirements for creating a quantum computer: (1) a well-defined scalable qubit array; (2) an ability to initialize the state of the qubits to a simple fiducial state; (3) a “universal” set of quantum gates; (4) long coherence times, much longer than the gate-operation time; (5) single-qubit measurement.

 ### Topological Codes